jehartzog/jehartzog.github.io/_posts/2017-08-27-google-font-loading-in-meteor.markdown

 After reading through [google's tips](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/webfont-optimization#webfonts_and_the_critical_rendering_path), I settled on the solution below for a few reasons:

-* The webfontloader JS is included in the main package, no need to wait for a second round trip before the browser even begins to download fonts.
+* The compact webfontloader JS is included in the main package, no need to wait for a second round trip before the browser even begins to download fonts.
 The webfontloader package is a very small addition to your main bundle, well worth the extra speed in getting the font downloaded.

 * No render blocking at all, thanks to webfontloader replacing any `@import` css rules.